liamjberrisford/Quizify.jl/README.md

 Quizify.jl is a Julia package that converts quiz questions defined in a JSON file into an interactive HTML snippet, perfect for embedding in web-based course materials.
 It now supports several common quiz formats with styled widgets and immediate feedback—no server or backend required.

+This project was initially started to provide some basic functionality for another project.
+However due to its small size and lack of need in that project, I (@liamjberrisford) am now using it as a test bed for exploring the use of OpenAIs codex software engineering agent, and so you will notice that the PRs are now authored by codex and have the appropriate tag!

 ---

 ## Features